Data Quality Application Overview

 2. Filter monitors by Status using the dropdown to view All Monitors or only Monitors with Failures.

-3. (Optional) Search by a monitor name or sort by quality score, failure count, or last execution time.
+3. (Optional) Search by a monitor name, failure count, or last execution time.

-4. To understand which monitors require the most attention, review the following options based on the data quality score for each monitor:
+4. To understand which monitors require the most attention, review the following options for each monitor:

 Field